A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Hormones are the specialized chemical messengers that are responsible for regulating and coordinating various physiological processes within an organism.
+Hormones are specialized chemical messengers that regulate and coordinate various physiological processes within an organism.
 These complex molecules exert remarkable biochemical actions, influencing cellular functions, growth, development, and metabolism.

 Basic Concepts